palant/palant.info/content/articles/lies-damned-lies-and-impact-hero-refoorest-allcolibri/index.md

 This is especially damning in case of the refoorest extension where users are being incentivized by a number of trees supposedly planted as a result of their actions.
 At no point does Colibri Hero disclose that this number is purely virtual, with the actual count of trees planted being far lower and depending on entirely different factors.
 Or rather no factors at all if their reported numbers are to be trusted, with the count of planted trees always increasing at a constant rate.

-For the Impact Hero SDK this misleading communication is paired with clearly insufficient user consent.
+For the Impact Bro SDK this misleading communication is paired with clearly insufficient user consent.
 Most extensions don’t ask for user consent at all, and those that do aren’t allowing an informed decision.
 The consent screen is merely a pretense to trick the users into granting extended permissions.

 This by itself is already in gross violation of the Chrome Web Store policies and warrants a takedown action.
 Other add-on stores have similar rules, and Mozilla in fact already removed the refoorest extension prior to my investigation.